 Apple’s all-purpose multimedia repository, iTunes, is the music management hub for your Apple devices.
 Make sure you have updated your OS to the latest version your desktop or laptop machine can run, and then download the latest version of iTunes from the Apple website.

 Now, it’s time to start adding music to your iTunes library.
 Launch

 You can add music to your Apple devices the old-fashioned way: With the Lightning cable that ships with every Apple device.
 It plugs directly into the USB port on your computer.
 You can choose to import your entire catalog of music into your device, if you have enough storage space.
 Most people do not have that much space free and so they are forced to pick and choose favorites to carry with them on-the-go.
 Go into the iTunes interface and check off the albums, artists, or genres you want to store on your device or create a new playlist that includes your favorite selections.

 When your device is plugged into the computer, it appears as an icon at the top left-hand column of the iTunes window.
 Then click on the Music button in the top bar.
 Make sure the Sync Music box is checked.
 If you’re syncing your whole library, check Entire music library.
 If you’re just syncing a playlist, check Selected playlists, artists, and genres and then select the playlist you made for your device.
-Then select the Sync button in the bottom right hand side of the iTunes window.
-When the sync is completed, click Apply and then the Done button and disconnect your device.
+Then select the Sync button in the bottom right hand side of the

 The wireless way